-- The second episode.
-It's the story of a little girl, Sui, who has a strange and apparently incurable disease in her eyes, causing them to become extremely sensitive to light.
+- The Light Of The Eyelid is the story of a little girl, Sui, who has a strange and apparently incurable disease in her eyes, causing them to become extremely sensitive to light.
 Despite seeing every doctor her family could find, it reaches the point where even the tiniest amount of light caused her excruciating pain, and she's eventually locked in a storage shed with no windows.
 Biki, her cousin and Only Friend, visits her every day, brings her food, and plays with her, despite his mother's fears he will contract the disease himself.
 In his words: "They said it was for Sui's own good that they left her here, but to me, it seemed like they were giving up - like they were abandoning her."

 - One day, Sui tells Biki that she already knows the cause of her disease, there are Mushi, mysterious beings and the focus of the series, living in her eyes.
 She also tells him that when she closes her "second eyelids", she can see a river of light in the otherwise pitch-darkness.
 When she tries to get closer to the river, a mysterious man warns her not to, that the river isn't safe to look at for long.
 Meanwhile, Biki's mother's worst fear is realized, as her son catches Sui's illness.
 The next day, when someone comes to bring Sui her food:Sui: Biki?
 Biki?
 What's wrong?Biki's mother: Biki...won't be coming back.
 He's caught your illness.
 I know you didn't mean it...It's not your fault.
 It's my fault for feeling sorry for you.